 Textbook: Albert Laszlo Barabasi Network Science, Cambridge University Press, 2016

-Description: This course offers the introduction to network science and review of current research in this field.
+Description: This course offers an introduction to Network Science and a review of current research in this field.
 Classes will interchangeably present chapters from the textbook and the related current research.
-The emphasis will be on mathematical background of network science: graphs and networks; random networks and various types of scale-free networks; network properties such as assortatitivity, mobility, robustness, social networks and communities; and dynamics of processes on networks.
+The emphasis will be on the mathematical background of network science: graphs and networks; random networks and various types of scale-free networks; and on network properties such as assortativity, mobility, and robustness; social networks and communities; and dynamics of processes on networks.